ganeti/ganeti/man/hspace.rst

   overriding the cluster data with a simulated cluster.
 For details about the description, see the man page **htools**(1).

---tiered-alloc *spec*
+--standard-alloc *disk,ram,cpu*
+  This option specifies the instance size for the *standard* allocation mode, where we simply allocate instances of the same, fixed size until the cluster runs out of space.

-  Besides the standard, fixed-size allocation, also do a tiered allocation scheme where the algorithm starts from the given specification and allocates until there is no more space; then it decreases the specification and tries the allocation again.
-The decrease is done on the matric that last failed during allocation.
-The specification given is similar to the *--simulate* option and it holds:
+  The specification given is similar to the *--simulate* option and it
+  holds:

   - the disk size of the instance (units can be used)
   - the memory size of the instance (units can be used)
   - the vcpu count for the insance

-  An example description would be *100G,4g,2* describing an initial starting specification of 100GB of disk space, 4GiB of memory and 2 VCPUs.
+  An example description would be *100G,4g,2* describing an instance specification of 100GB of disk space, 4GiB of memory and 2 VCPUs.

+--tiered-alloc *disk,ram,cpu*
+  Besides the standard, fixed-size allocation, also do a tiered allocation scheme where the algorithm starts from the given specification and allocates until there is no more space; then it decreases the specification and tries the allocation again.
+The decrease is done on the metric that last failed during allocation.
+The argument should have the same format as for ``-standard-alloc``.

   Also note that the normal allocation and the tiered allocation are independent, and both start from the initial cluster state; as such,